nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Example(s) of usage:
 * `list` followed by `delete 2` deletes the 2nd item stored in the recipe book.
-*  `find chicken` followed by `delete 1` will delete the 1st recipe in the displayed results of the find command.
+*  `find chicken`, followed by `delete 1` will delete the 1st recipe in the displayed results of the find command.

 <div markdown="block" class="alert alert-info">
 :information_source: **Additional information**: